zhenghao-li/Data_Mining/Exercise-1.md

 <img src="Exercise-1_files/figure-gfm/unnamed-chunk-18-1.png" style="display: block; margin: auto;" />

     ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
-    ##    3.00    7.00   12.00   16.82   23.00   60.00
+    ##    3.00   10.25   19.50   21.82   30.50   63.00

-    ## [1] 174.518
+    ## [1] 242.2322

-Comparing those two summaries of optimal K for 350 trim level and 65AMG trim level, the 350 trim level has higher mean, median, and variance (shown above).
+Comparing those two summaries of optimal K for 350 trim level and 65AMG trim level, the 350 trim level has higher mean, median, and variance that are shown in grey areas above.
 The main reason is probably that the data of 350 trim level is more spreading than the data of 65AMG trim level.
 So to fit the data, 350 trim level need near points more far away, which requires more nearest points to lower the RMSE as much as possible.